Skip To Content

 Ezekiel, who ended his play with the deus ex machina of a phoenix (a pagan symbol) lived in a multicultural milieu of Alexandrian Egypt and, as much as he may have upset Jewish elders for his apparent idolatry, he was plausibly reaching out to non-Jews by integrating their tradition, writing in Greek in an art form birthed in Athens.

-But, to carry forward the analogy, substituting a 21st century Muslim woman for Ezekiel’s audience of ruling Hellenic polytheists, doesn’t feel parallel, even if we make more of the interfaith union of Moses and Tzipporah in the Exodus story.
+But, to carry forward the analogy, substituting a 21st century Muslim woman for Ezekiel’s audience of ruling Hellenic polytheists doesn’t feel parallel, even if we make more of the interfaith union of Moses and Tzipporah in the Exodus story.

-When Aliya, realizing she’s been brought to Seder to ruffle Avram’s feathers, says “I would have appreciated some warning I was going to be used as a prop,” we feel for her, and also realize the playwright may be doing something similar.
+When Aliya, realizing she’s been brought to Seder to ruffle Avram’s feathers, says “I would have appreciated some warning I was going to be used as a prop,” we feel for her, and realize the playwright may be doing something similar.

 Richer than a clash of cultures — which feels overstated when both cultural representatives hail from the Upper West Side — the project of Ezekiel the Tragedian’s efforts to assimilate his background feels like a richer contemporary theme.
 Einhorn also seems frustrated by his characters, giving them the only logical ending, but one that can’t help but feel anticlimactic.